 I must clarify: I'm talking here, about how I work when I'm painting in my studio.

 So with my studio oils, I don't set out to prompt people to say

 wow, I thought for a minute this painting was a photograph!.
 It's not that photorealist art can't be good art, it simply isn't the kind of artist I want to be.

 I'm not trying to paint an imaginary landscape, either.
-I do something that's in between ‘real’ and ‘imaginary’.
-I want to keep this simple and not get into a thesis on what ‘real’experience is made of.
+I try to create something that's inbetween ‘real’ and ‘imaginary’.

-Essentially, we're not cameras, we don't stand in one place and stare unwaveringly in one direction before moving on to the next position.
+Essentially, we're not cameras, we don't stand in one place and stare unwaveringly in one direction, before shutting off and moving on to the next position.
 So standing where a photographer would stand and painting the view in front of you does not really capture what it's like to be in a place, to me.

 Instantly familiar landscapes

 Though I might remodel a landscape – bend things, move things, enlarge and shrink things – I don't want it to look really strange.
 In fact I want my paintings, but also my linocuts, to be instantly recognisable.
 I know this sounds contrary, but I want my art to look like the place, despite all my medling.
 I hope people who see my landscapes will say: “oh I know exactly where that is and it is that lovely there”.
 There's a fine line I'm trying to tread between ‘keeping it real’ and being ‘creative with the truth’.